tahir007malik/tahir007malik/README.md

 # Software Engineer

 ## About Me
-Software Engineer with experience in building-supporting scalable applications, data pipelines, and cloud-based solutions.
+Software Engineer with experience in building and supporting scalable applications, data pipelines, and cloud-based solutions.
 I enjoy solving complex problems and learning new technologies.

 ## Skills
 - **Programming Languages:** C, Python, SQL